JustinNell600/Tkinter-Calculator/README.md

 python main.py
 ```
 ## 🌱 Future Plans
-1. I am planing on working with <a href="https://github.com/ParthJadhav/Tkinter-Designer">tkinter designer</a> to create more visually appealing gui and potentially play around with customizable themes
+1. Plans to work with <a href="https://github.com/ParthJadhav/Tkinter-Designer">tkinter designer</a> to create more visually appealing gui and potentially play around with customizable themes are in the making
-2. I also want to incorporate more calculations than the basic, essentially creating a normal physical scientific calculator but on a virtual front
+2. Incorporate more calculations than the basic, essentially creating a normal physical scientific calculator but on a virtual front
+3. Clean the code a bit more to increase efficiency and readability